snarfed/huffduff-video/README.md

 ## Requirements

-huffduff-video has a few specific requirements that make it a bit harder than usual to ffind a host, so right now it's on a full VM, on AWS EC2.
+huffduff-video has a few specific requirements that make it a bit harder than usual to find a host, so right now it's on a full VM, on AWS EC2.
 I'd love to switch to a serverless/containerized host instead, but I haven't found one that satisfies all of the requirements yet:

 * Python 3 WSGI application server
 * able to install and use [ffmpeg](https://ffmpeg.org/), generally as a system package